ClickHouse/ClickHouse/docs/en/getting-started/playground.md

 | Password          | `clickhouse`                            |

 !!! note "Note"
-    Note that all endpoints require a secure TLS connection.
+    All these endpoints require a secure TLS connection.

 There are additional endpoints with specific ClickHouse releases to experiment with their differences (ports and user/password are the same as above):